VegasHC/Vegashealthcare.com/content/collections/pages/vhc-event-sponsorship.md

                 content:
                   -
                     type: text
-                    text: 'Logo in Group Welcome'
+                    text: 'We will place your logo in the Group Welcome'
     col_2:
       -
         type: paragraph